-In the past several years smartphone cameras have taken a big step forward.
-The image quality of the best iPhone, Samsung, HTC cameras is equivalent to low-priced Canon, Nikon, Pentax and Sony DSLR cameras.
-Because of their convenience, compact size, network connection and huge array of applications many people prefer taking photographs with smartphones.
+In the past several years, smartphone cameras have taken a big step forward.
+The image quality of the best iPhone, Samsung, and HTC cameras is equivalent to low-priced Canon, Nikon, Pentax, and Sony DSLR cameras.
+Many prefer taking photos with smartphones due to their convenience, compact size, network connection, and huge array of applications.

-However, there is one advantage of DSLR cameras, the ability to use many stock lenses for different applications - macro lenses, telephoto lenses, fisheye lenses and more.
-The attachment market is much newer for smart phones.
-It is not possible remove a smartphone lens because it's embedded into smartphone body, designers of smartphone attachments need to work with the existing optics of the phone.
+One unique advantage of DSLR cameras is the ability to use many stock lenses for different applications: macro, telephoto, fisheye, and many more lenses.
+The smartphone attachment market is rather new.
+It is not possible remove a smartphone lens because it’s embedded into the phone body forcing attachment designers to work with the existing phone optics.

-We have tested many integrated smartphone lenses and have found they usually have 3-4 mm of focal length, with f/1.8-f/2.2 aperture, with a pupil location inside the lens.
-These generally corresponds to 35 mm film cameras with about 25-30 mm focal length.
-The job of the lens attachments is to change focal length of native lens and hence change field of view or minimize the focusing distance.
+We have tested many integrated smartphone lenses and have found that they usually have 3-4 mm focal length, f/1.8-f/2.2 aperture with a pupil located inside the lens.
+These specs generally correspond to 35 mm film cameras with about 25-30 mm focal length.
+Lens attachments would allow changing the native lens focal length this changing the field of view or minimizing the focusing distance.

-While the lens parameters may be close for different smart phones, how universal a given attachment can be is often highly depends upon mechanical considerations.
-For a lens attachment to work property it needs to be mounted accurately relative to the native camera lens.
-This can be challenging with the wide variety of smart phone designs.
+While the lens parameters may be close for different smartphones, a given attachment’s universality highly depends on mechanical considerations.
+For a lens attachment to work property, it needs to be accurately mounted relative to the native camera lens.
+This can be challenging with the wide variety of smartphone designs.

-When made correctly, the image quality of a lens attachments should be close to the image quality of native lens with minimum distortion and chromatic aberrations.
+When made correctly, the image quality of a lens attachments should be close to that of a native lens with minimum distortion and chromatic aberrations.